Personalized Tree-Based Progressive Regression Model for Watch-Time Prediction in Short Video Recommendation: Introduction

 \section{Introduction}

-In video-sharing platforms (e.g., TikTok and Kuaishou), watch time denotes the amount of time users spend on watching videos, which is strongly related to watch time and Daily Active Users (DAU).
+In video-sharing platforms (e.g., TikTok and Kuaishou), watch time denotes the amount of time users spend on watching videos, which is strongly related to user engagement and Daily Active Users (DAU).
 Watch time prediction is thus an essential task in online video recommender systems.

 Previous studies \cite{lin2023tree,sun2024cread} have highlighted several challenges in watch time prediction: (1) Value regression such as MSE treats overestimation and underestimation equally, ignoring the ordinal relationships among predictions, which are essential for producing accurate rankings in RecSys.
 (2) Conditional dependence exists in video viewing behavior and should be integrated into models; for example, one has to watch the first half of the video before he/she finishes watching the whole one.
 (3) For reliable watch time predictions, models should be aware of prediction uncertainty.
 Although existing work \cite{covington2016deep,zhan2022deconfounding,zhang2023leveraging,sun2024cread} tackle some important limitations, none of them have fully considered these issues.